-- Customer service agent will ask for basic info
+- Customer service agent ask for basic info

-In 2012, DISH started offering a standalone satellite internet service called dishNET.
+In 2012, DISH started offering a standalone satellite internet service called dishNET (now part of HughesNet).
 A perfect fit for remote homes or even RV campers, dishNET provides reliable internet connectivity and good speeds for everyday use.

 DISH requires a credit check for internet services.
 New customers will be asked for basic information—including Social Security number (SSN)—to verify their standing with major credit bureaus.
 However, a poor credit score is not necessarily grounds for an automatic rejection.
 The company has a history of willingness to work with low-credit consumers, as indicated by its Flex TV plan, which offers access to traditional satellite TV options without the hassle of fees or contracts.

-- May or may not perform credit check
+- HughesNet may or may not perform credit check

 HughesNet reserves the right to perform a credit check for new residential customers as well as for business subscribers.
 Users should be prepared to provide basic personal and financial information at the time of signing, regardless of current credit rating.
 Depending on the results of the credit report, HughesNet may restrict access to various discounts or leasing programs.
 However, given the company’s reputation for providing top-notch customer service, potential subscribers can feel confident that HughesNet will do as much as it can to provide a plan that fits both speed and budgetary needs.